padiketeku/EnvMonMod/EMM-Prac-6-Croc-Biomass-Modelling.md

 # Task

-You are given a simulated crocodile biomass data for the following rivers in the Northern Territory.
+You are given a simulated crocodile biomass data for the Daly River in the Northern Territory.
+The data spans 2017-2023.

-- Mary River
-- Adelaide River
-- Daly River
-- Liverpool
-- Tomkinson
-- Blyth
-- Cadell
-- Glyde

-The simulated crocodile biomass spans 2017-2023.
 Given the issue of cloud cover during wet seasons, you are asked to:

 1, use Sentinel-1 data to estimate floodplain size